ph0wn/writeups/2021/medfusion/README.md

 Note:

-- Several participants tried to connect to *http://medfusion.ph0wn.org* and complained it was down.
+- Several participants tried to connect to *http: // medfusion . ph0wn . org* and complained it was down.
 The infusion pump does not have a web server.
 Only FTP and Telnet.

 ## FTP